-47. The council currently provides a number of free parking spaces to town / city councils to allocate on a discretionary basis to help support local events, initiatives and businesses.
+50. The Council currently provides a number of free parking spaces to town / city councils to allocate on a discretionary basis to help support local events, initiatives and businesses.
 However, a number of town councils have used this initiative to provide free parking in the Christmas shopping period when parking demand is already high.
 Given this, and based on the consultation response, it is proposed that this initiative is withdrawn for use by town / city councils in the months of November and December.

-Option 5 - Base season ticket prices on the standard rate charges

-- 48. Season tickets are available for designated car parks (they are not valid in onstreet parking areas).
+Option 5 - Base season ticket prices on the standard rate charges 51.
+Season tickets are available for designated car parks (they are not valid in onstreet parking areas).
 While a season ticket does not guarantee a parking space, they do offer considerable savings when compared to standard charges.
+As a result however, and particularly as they are popular with commuters,

-As a result however, and particularly as they are popular with commuters, season tickets can increase car use (particularly at peak times), discourage the use of sustainable transport modes (as people have already paid for parking) and reduce the availability and turnover of parking spaces (as commuters often park for eight hours). - 49.
-The increased take up of season tickets has impacted on the income of the council due to the lower cost of parking for season ticket holders; currently, depending on the car park, season ticket holders receive up to an 85% discount on full day rate ticket prices.
+- As a result nowever, and particularly as they are popular with commuters, season tickets can increase car use (particularly at peak times), discourage the use of sustainable transport modes (as people have already paid for parking) and reduce the availability and turnover of parking spaces (as commuters often park for eight hours). - 52.
+The increased take up of season tickets has impacted on the income of the Council due to the lower cost of parking for season ticket holders; currently, depending on the car park, season ticket holders receive up to an 85% discount on full day rate ticket prices.
 To address the income impact and help deal with the implications of season tickets outlined above, and based on the consultation response, it is proposed that all season tickets should be based on a standard discount percentage of 50% of the day rate for five days a week and for 48 weeks of the year (see Appendix 7).
 It should be noted that the proposed season ticket charges shown in Appendix 7 are based on the existing day rates (i.e. the rates prior to the inflation increase set out under Option 1) as these were the season ticket charges set out in the consultation.